 Pored underside (cream-white, 3–8 pores per mm).
 Velvety, multi-colored upper cap surface.
 6–10 distinct color bands in alternating contrasting shades.
 Thin, flexible, flat cap edges.
 Grows year-round on diverse hardwoods.False Turkey Tail (Stereum ostrea)

 Smooth, pore-free underside in orange to tan tones.
 Glossier upper surface, less velvety.
 Fewer, warmer-toned color bands.
 Stiffer, more leathery cap that curls when dry.
-More common on oak and beech in autumn.Frequently Asked Questions
+More common on oak and beech in autumn.What to Do After a Confident Identification

 Is false turkey tail poisonous or dangerous to eat?